Camera Validation Tool

 Link to design systems

 The Camera Validation Tool forms part of the consultancy services provided by Witteveen+Bos.
 The basis for the tool is provided by VR-Infra or VR-Gebouwen (VR applications developed by Witteveen+Bos).
-If you would like to know more about VR, click here.
+Click here for more VR applications.

 The cameras positions can be stored in ANT, Wittteveen+Bos’s parametric design system.
 If the position of a camera is adjusted, this is reflected in ANT.
 A change in ANT is also immediately visible in the Camera Validation Tool.